 - Connect your GitHub account from the Dashboard tab

-- Create a new workspace by entering a name and selecting a GitHub project
+- Create a workspace from a PDK Template or an existing GitHub Organization project

-- Access your workspace via the generated URL
+- Access the workspace via the URL shown in the dashboard

 Library Management¶